Limetree Bay Terminals and Limetree Bay Refining, LLC

 - Department of Justice July 12 Press Release (pdf)

 The Limetree Bay Terminals and Limetree Bay Refining facility is a complex, integrated petroleum refinery, consisting of refinery process units and various supporting operations including sulfur recovery plants, steam and electric power generation via boilers and gas turbine cogeneration units, wastewater treatment, and a marine terminal.

-On April 30, EPA issued a notice of violation to Limetree Bay Terminals, LLC for alleged violations of the Clean Air Act for failing to operate five sulfur dioxide (SO2) monitors in the surrounding communities of Christiansted on St. Croix, U.S. Virgin Islands, and the associated weather tower on the facility grounds.
+On April 30 and June 16, EPA issued notices of violation to Limetree Bay Terminals, LLC and Limetree Bay Refining, LLC for alleged violations of the Clean Air Act for failing to operate five sulfur dioxide (SO2) monitors in the surrounding communities of Christiansted on St. Croix, U.S. Virgin Islands, and the associated weather tower on the facility grounds.

 On April 8, 2021, the U.S. Department of Justice, on behalf of EPA, filed a Motion to Enter the First and Second Modifications to a 2011 Consent Decree (CD).
 The 2011 CD resolved Clean Air Act violations of the prior owner, HOVENSA.
 The First Modification to the CD substitutes the facility’s new owner, Limetree Bay, for HOVENSA, and adds an environmental response trust, established during bankruptcy, as a party to the CD.
 The Second Modification to the CD changes a date for completion of the first Benzene Waste Operations NESHAP audit to reflect the delay in restart.

 - Motion to Enter the First and Second Modifications to the 2011 Consent Decree – April 8, 2021 (PDF)